 The concept of residency is important in taxation because it is the deciding factor as to the extent of the Estonian taxation of a person’s income: either their global income or only their Estonian income.

-A resident is a person of unlimited tax liability: both Estonian and foreign income are taxed in Estonia but double taxation is avoided.
+A resident is a person of unlimited tax liability: both Estonian and foreign income is taxed in Estonia but double taxation is avoided.

 A non-resident only pays income tax in Estonia on Estonian income.